MeshCollider/OmniLite/README.md

 After some processing, you will have the following artifacts in the target directory:

-* an executable jar = multibit-exe.jar
+* an executable jar = omnilite-exe.jar
-* a Mac application bundle = MultiBit.app
+* a Mac application bundle = OmniLite.app
-* a Mac DMG file = multibit-x.y.z.dmg
+* a Mac DMG file = omnilite-x.y.z.dmg
-* an installer for Windows = multibit-x.y.z-windows.exe
+* an installer for Windows = omnilite-x.y.z-windows-setup.exe
-* an installer for Linux = multibit-x.y.z-linux.jar
+* an installer for Linux = omnilite-x.y.z-linux.jar

-To run MultiBit from these artifacts you can follow the instructions [provided on the main MultiBit website](https://multibit.org/help.html)
+To run OmniLite from these artifacts you can follow the instructions [provided on the main MultiBit website](https://multibit.org/help.html)

-### MultiBit contains cut down JREs so is a large clone
+### OmniLite contains cut down JREs so is a large clone

-The MultiBit installers contain cut down JREs so the project clone is quite large.
+The OmniLite installers contain cut down JREs so the project clone is quite large.
 (100 to 200 MB).

 ### Custom configuration

-MultiBit is quite flexible and has several features only accessible to power users through the configuration file.
+OmniLite is quite flexible and has several features only accessible to power users through the configuration file.
 This is discussed in more detail in [configuration.md](configuration.md)

 ### Contributing